SaiUpadhyayula/SpringAngularEcommerce/README.md

-# NgSpringShoppingStore
+# SpringAngularEcommerce
-NgSpringShoppingStore is a shopping cart application developed as a pet project to get to know about different technologies.
+SpringAngularEcommerce is a shopping cart application developed as a pet project to get to know about different technologies.

 This project is still in development.